In my last few campaigns, I’ve either eliminated alignment or used the Law-Neutral-Chaos spectrum rather than nine fold alignment system.

 - Led an army that pillaged and burned a city.

-- Fed peasants from their own coffers
+- Fed peasants from their own coffers on multiple occasions.

 - Killed tyrants and aristocrats oppressing the peasants